junxit/us-congress-code/title-06/chapter-1/sec-124n.md

     - **(E)** Seize or otherwise confiscate the unmanned aircraft system or unmanned aircraft.
     - **(F)** Use reasonable force, if necessary, to disable, damage, or destroy the unmanned aircraft system or unmanned aircraft.
   - **(2)** *Required coordination* The Secretary and the Attorney General shall develop for their respective Departments the actions described in paragraph (1) in coordination with the Secretary of Transportation.
-  - **(3)** *Research, testing, training, and evaluation* The Secretary and the Attorney General shall conduct research, testing, 11 So in original.
-Probably should be followed by “and”. training on, and evaluation of any equipment, including any electronic equipment, to determine its capability and utility prior to the use of any such technology for any action described in subsection (b)(1).
+  - **(3)** *Research, testing, training, and evaluation* The Secretary and the Attorney General shall conduct research, testing, training on, and evaluation of any equipment, including any electronic equipment, to determine its capability and utility prior to the use of any such technology for any action described in subsection (b)(1).
   - **(4)** *Coordination* The Secretary and the Attorney General shall coordinate with the Administrator of the Federal Aviation Administration when any action authorized by this section might affect aviation safety, civilian aviation and aerospace operations, aircraft airworthiness, or the use of the airspace.
 - **(c)** *Forfeiture* Any unmanned aircraft system or unmanned aircraft described in subsection (a) that is seized by the Secretary or the Attorney General is subject to forfeiture to the United States.
 - **(d)** *Regulations and guidance*